Full-time Students

 Students employed as a full-time Research Assistant |

 Students on a Student/Tier 4 visa must ensure they fully understand and comply with the working conditions of their immigration permission.
 A student visa restricts the number of hours a student can work and does not permit self-employment, engaging in business activity, or certain other types of work.
+It is essential that students on a Student/Tier 4 visa obtain a formal worker's agreement or employment contract before undertaking any work, including undergraduate supervisions or other work within the Collegiate University.
+Please note that you may find that other students (who are not on a Student visa) may not need to have the same documentation in place.
 Students are advised to read the full guidance about working on a student visa to prevent working in breach of their visa conditions.

 Income Tax